hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **IF NOT EXISTS**

-Do not throw an error if a table with the same name already exists.
+Do not fail if a table with the same name already exists.

 **table_name**